Rock Band Unplugged

-Rock Band Unplugged is a spin-off of the Rock Band series of music video games released for the PlayStation Portable.
-The game is developed by Backbone Entertainment in conjunction with Harmonix, published by MTV Games and distributed by Electronic Arts.
-The game was released in North America and Europe on June 9, 2009.
+Rock Band Unplugged is a 2009 rhythm game developed by Harmonix in partnership with Backbone Entertainment, published by MTV Games, and distributed by Electronic Arts for the PlayStation Portable.
+It is the third installment in the Rock Band series and the first to be exclusively developed for a handheld console.
+The game was released in North America and Europe in June 2009.